LazarRistic/mtg-card-builder-backup/AI_CONTEXT.md

 We use custom events to communicate between the two contexts:

 **Content Script → Page Context:**
-- `getCardNameRequest` - Request card name from page
+- `getCardDataRequest` - Request card data and name from page
 - `loadCardFromJSON` - Tell page to load card from localStorage

 **Page Context → Content Script:**
-- `cardNameResponse` - Send back the card name
+- `cardDataResponse` - Send back the card data and name
 - No response needed for loadCard (fire and forget)

 ### 3. LocalStorage Access